trevorkirpaul/devHangoutCodingChallenge/codingChallengeBackendMay2018.md

 ```
 4. Proper use of git required.
 Keep a maintained commit history (Don't commit everything at the end)

 All of these rules must be followed or you will be disqualified.
-If you need a reference for how to use git, watch this [video](https://www.youtube.com/watch?v=SWYqp7iY_Tc&t=445s)
+If you need a reference on how to use git, watch this [video](https://www.youtube.com/watch?v=SWYqp7iY_Tc&t=445s)

 ## Notes